PettLe/where-is-waldo/README.md

 Saving coordinates into the Firestore was of course easy, nothing speacial there.
 Getting them not so complicated either.
 I just had to find the basic syntax how to use db, collection and snapshots to get stuff.
 Using that data to determine if player has found a character was simple, mostly because I built the functions first using hardcoded arrays.
 Had to just update Firestore to take place of the array.

+Getting serverTimestamp presented some issues, weird enough.
+After getting it to work I have no idea why it was so hard.
+It shouldn't be, and isn't.